razvanfilea/FamilyPhotosServer/README.md

   Must have the format "sqlite:://path/to/database.db" [default: in ${STORAGE_PATH}/.familyphotos.db]
 - PREVIEWS_PATH: Alternative storage path for photo previews (this, for example is useful when you want to store the photos on an HDD but the previews on an SSD) [default: in ${STORAGE_PATH}/.preview]
-- SCAN_NEW_FILES: Scan the storage for external changes at startup [default: true]
+- SCAN_NEW_FILES: Scan the storage for external changes at startup and periodically [default: true]

 ### Creating user accounts